 You should spot-clean your boa constrictor’s vivarium regularly.
 Every day, remove any feces and urates (solid urine) and replace your boa’s water.
 Clean the water bowl with a 25% vinegar solution and rinse thoroughly before filling it again.

 At least monthly, remove your snake from its vivarium to clean it thoroughly.
-You should completely remove and replace all the substrate.
+You should completely remove and replace all of the substrate.
 Clean the inside of the tank with a chlorhexidine-based cleaner like Nolvasan to kill bacteria.
 You should also clean the snake’s hide and any decorations.

 Feeding Boa Constrictors